-And when you’re done, your bread will be virtually indistinguishable from the fancy loaves of bread we make in our cob oven that take many hours to prep and bake.
+And when you’re done, your bread will be virtually indistinguishable from the fancy loaves of bread we make in our cob oven that take many hours to prepare and bake.

-How to Make 5 Minute Artisanal Bread
+Recipe: How to Make 5 Minute Artisanal Bread

 If you’re like us, seeing how something is made is as helpful as reading about how it’s made.
 So, we’ve got a quick video plus a written recipe below.

-- 3 cups (24 ounces or 680 grams) warm water - about 100°F (this is for the bread dough)
+- 3 cups 24 ounces or 680 grams warm water - about 100°F (this is for the bread dough)

-- 3 cups ice water (this goes into the oven to create a "steam oven")
+- 3 cups ice water this goes into the oven to create a "steam oven"